dexafree/MaterialList/README.md

 }
 ```

-If you need more things like a callback, a String for extra elements... you should declare it here.
+If you need more things like a callback, a String for extra textviews... you should declare it here.

 Also, if you wanted this kind of card always to be dismissable (or not), you could override the canDismiss() method and make it return whatever you want.